Carmakers pin hopes on Europe's British bright spot

 Fuel costs are a hot topic in Britain where tax rises and higher oil prices pushed the average cost of a tank of petrol to about 90 pounds in 2012 from 70 two years earlier.
 Newer engines can cut as much as 15 pounds off a fill-up.

-The fuel efficiency pitch could boost sales of Ford's Focus and Fiesta, which run on its Ecoboost one litre engine, as well as the new Volkswagen (VOWG.DE) Golf, Vauxhall's Adam and the new BMW (BMWG.DE) 3-series and Mercedes (DAIGn.DE) A-Class.
+The fuel efficiency pitch could boost sales of Ford's Focus and Fiesta, which run on its Ecoboost one litre engine, as well as the new Volkswagen Golf, Vauxhall's Adam and the new BMW 3-series and Mercedes A-Class.

 ONLINE ATTRACTION